Clinical UM Guideline

 |ICD-10 Diagnosis||[For dates of service on or after 10/01/2015]|

 |ICD-9 Diagnosis||[For dates of service prior to 10/01/2015]|

 Pompe disease was first described in 1932, but remained untreated until the first enzyme replacement therapy (ERT) became available in 2006.
 Pompe disease is a result of a rare, autosomal recessive genetic defect leading to a deficiency of the lysosomal enzyme, GAA.
-Clinical manifestations are a result of the accumulation of glycogen in various tissues with a spectrum of disease severity that varies with respect to age of onset, rate of disease progression, and the extent of organ involvement (skeletal, respiratory, and cardiac).
+Clinical manifestations result from the accumulation of glycogen in various tissues and the spectrum of disease severity varies with respect to age of onset, rate of disease progression, and the extent of organ involvement (skeletal, respiratory, and cardiac).
 Persistent accumulation of glycogen in the target tissues results in progressive debilitation, organ failure and/or death.
 Estimates of the incidence vary, but approximately 1 in 40,000 births in the United States are affected by Pompe disease (Kishnani, 2006).

 Clinically, Pompe disease, or GSDII, presents as a wide spectrum of phenotypes ranging from the severe rapidly progressive infantile-onset form to a more slowly progressive late-onset form (van der Ploeg, 2008).
 The American College of Medical Genetics (ACMG) Work Group on Management of Pompe Disease (2006) considered Pompe disease a "continuum of disease spectrum varying by age of onset, organ involvement and degree of myopathy."
 The ACMG has broadly classified Pompe disease as follows: